 Here are some experiences of guys who have experimented with other guys:

 It was in high school.
 I was spending the night at my friend’s house.
 It was a sweltering summer night, so my friend and I were in just our boxers, hanging out in his back house.

-Porn somehow comes on TV (I can’t remember if he put it in a DVD or what).
+Indecent content somehow comes on TV (I can’t remember if he put it in a DVD or what).
 We’re just talking about the girls and next thing I know my friend is obviously hard and rubbing himself.
 I start to do it too.
 In a matter of minutes we’re both jerking off on the couch next to each other.
 He cums really fast and I immediately feel awkward.
 I finally end up cumming…into a sock.
 It was weird because we just acted like nothing happened.
-He turned off the porn and we started playing Mario Kart.
+He turned off the TV and we started playing Mario Kart.
 Never talked about it again and we were friends for years.”

 “Hey guys, Docs Spanking his monkey in this shitter!”